 For yU+co in Hong Kong, I wrote a fantasy feature animation treatment based on Chinese mythology called The Story of River and another treatment for a children's fantasy called Into the Forest.
 I also wrote trailer scripts for a couple of Jackie Chan movies: Chinese Zodiac and The Shinjuku Incident.

 My spec comedy script, My Wife's Next Husband, placed in the quarter- and semi-finals of the Kaos Films' British Feature Screenplay, Scriptapalooza, and Blue Cat Screenwriting competitions.

 Screenwriting industry courses attended: Producer Bruce Block's 'Visual Structure' (UCLA extension/Fetac); Linda Aronson's 'Non-Linear Narrative' (UCLA extension/Fetac); TV drama development (D. Nevins, S. Timberland, E. Redlich, A. Pharoah); business for screenwriters; and an adaptation masterclass with Jean-Claude Carriere.

-I've also written articles for publications including The Telegraph and The Independent.
-In addition, I've been a freelance script consultant, academic copy editor, and I give talks at festivals, such as the Wigtown Book Festival, universities and colleges, the most recent being for the Creative Voices Programme at Coventry University and Pearson College, London and, most recently, Horrifying Children: Hauntology and the Legacy of Children’s Fictions at York St John University.
+In addition, I've been a freelance script consultant, academic copy editor, and I give talks at festivals such as the Wigtown Book Festival; university and college and conferences, including the Creative Voices Programme at Coventry University, Pearson College, London and, most recently, Horrifying Children: Hauntology and the Legacy of Children’s Fictions at York St John University.

 I have a handful of ideas that I'm developing for new screenplays and new books, both fiction and non-fiction.
 If you think you have a project that might interest me, mail me or my agent, Juliet Pickering, who represents me at the Blake Friedmann Literary Agency.